atrain440/better-government/definition.md

 - Unexpected or unlikely allies
 - Show stories and data results

-Stories (Suggestion: call it results?)
+### Stories (Suggestion: call it results?)

-Stories and case studies about people innovating within government, and incorporating outside partners
+#### Stories and case studies about people innovating within government, and incorporating outside partners

 - People would allow users to connect with SMEs and experts working in innovation in order to get guidance/mentorship
 - Anecdotes of people who have used innovation
-- Focus on unleashing the latent talent already in our federal workforce would be more viable in the short term &amp; one way to do that is to tell the story of ppl who have done amazing things
+- Focus on unleashing the latent talent already in our federal workforce would be more viable in the short term and one way to do that is to tell the story of ppl who have done amazing things
-- Not often do you hear back on the outcome of those projects; would need to reach audience so ppl can see results &amp; benefits of doing it, which would help a lot of people
+- Not often do you hear back on the outcome of those projects; would need to reach audience so ppl can see results and benefits of doing it, which would help a lot of people
 - Is there a better way to help people tell their stories?
 What's a template?